-- You will be transferred to a general surgical floor for your stay.
-You may be in an IMCU (intermediate care unit) bed. - You may be attached to a cardiac monitor that shows your heart rate and rhythm, blood pressure, and oxygen level. - You will have a chest tube in your side for at least overnight, longer if necessary.
+- You will be transferred to an IMCU (intermediate care unit) bed. - You may be attached to a cardiac monitor that shows your heart rate and rhythm, blood pressure, and oxygen level. - You will have a chest tube in your side at least overnight, longer if necessary.
 Sometimes there is an "air leak" or excessive drainage that may delay removal of the chest tube.
 Your chest tube will be removed as soon as your lung has fully expanded and there are no air leaks. - You may have pain from the incisions and chest tube.
 You will receive pain medication through an intravenous (IV) line, by mouth, and through your chest tube. - To prevent pneumonia after surgery, you must do your coughing and deep breathing exercises.
 The nurses and respiratory therapists will show you how to use an "incentive spirometer."
 It is VERY important that you cough up secretions and take deep breaths to prevent pneumonia.
-We will take chest x-rays to monitor you. - Compression stockings on your legs help prevent blood clots.
-These stockings help keep the blood moving so blood clots do not form.
-You may be on a mild blood thinner medication as well. - You need to walk as early as possible to prevent blood clots from developing, to help get your bowels working again, and to exercise your lungs.
+We will take chest x-rays to monitor you. - You will be at risk for developing blood clots in your legs so we will put wraps around your legs that inflate and deflate.
+This helps keep the blood moving so blood clots do not form.
+You may be on a mild blood thinner medication as well. - You also need to walk as early as possible to prevent blood clots from developing, to help get your bowels working again, and to exercise your lungs.
 Your ability to get around helps us determine when you can safely go home.